-Mommy Guide: Ten useful ways to make a car baby-friendly
+10 ways to make your car baby-friendly

-Sure, traveling from point A to point B with a newborn is more difficult than it was in your younger days of spontaneous road vacations.
+METRO MANILA, Updated July 29, 2022 – Sure, traveling from point A to point B with a newborn is more difficult than it was in your younger days of spontaneous road vacations.

 Consider this: There will be no more frantic searches for your keys at the bottom of your purse as your infant squeals in the backseat.

 To start the ignition, all you have to do is press a button—as long as the keys are anywhere near you.
 Remember, staying cool is the first step to driving safely, therefore it can save your lives to have such convenience.

-2. Be organized all the time
+Be organized all the time

 No matter how old they are, kids bring a lot of stuff with them when they travel, whether it's a toy or a book.

 With that, it's best to keep the car free from clutter.
 For instance, look for items that can be secured to the back of the seat and place the toys there.
-Alternatively, consider repurposing a hanging shoe organizer to hold bottles, pacifiers, baby wipes, small toys, and other travel items within reach.
+Alternatively, consider repurposing a hanging shoe organizer to hold bottles, pacifiers, baby wipes, small toys and other travel items within reach.

-Those tricks may look simple but, doing it will surely make a huge difference if you are traveling constantly with a child.
+Those tricks may look simple, but doing it will surely make a huge difference if you are traveling constantly with a child.

-3. Shield your baby’s skin from the sun’s rays.
+Shield your baby’s skin from the sun

-Their skin is delicate and sensitive, especially during the first stages of their lives.
+Their skin is delicate and sensitive, especially during the early stages of their lives.
 With that said, avoid bringing him out in the sun without sunscreen.
 This also applies even though they only stay inside your vehicle most of the time.

 Though windshields are made to filter UVA radiation, side and back windows are not.
 This is the reason you need to purchase a sunblock, created for babies or kids.
 (That goes for adults too).

-4. Drive with caution.
+Drive with caution

 Your agent can advise you on whether changing your policy’s deductible and liability limitations now that you’re transporting a new passenger is a good idea.

 Also, don’t overlook any traffic or road signs regardless of you are in a rush to go to a particular location or not.
 Remember, those things play a vital role in keeping both of you safe on the road.

-5. Use the technology to its full potential.
+Use in-car technology to its full potential

-6. Maintain a clean environment.
+Maintain a clean environment

-Sure, we all eat in the car now and then, but you can’t fathom how many crumbs you’ll be dealing with after you have children.
+Sure, we all eat in the car every now and then, but you can’t fathom how many crumbs you’ll be dealing with after you have children.

 As such, install an inexpensive plastic liner on the floor that can easily be lifted and shaken out to make cleanup a breeze (and to protect the carpet from innumerable milk and juice spills).

 Kick mats or front seat covers are the first lines of defense when it comes to preventing dirty shoe prints.

-Remove any items that could cause a tripping hazard.
+And remove any items that could cause a tripping hazard.

-Cleaning your car will not only keep pests away but will also make it easier to find your belongings and store baby gear.
+Cleaning your car will not only keep pests away, but will also make it easier to find your belongings and store baby gear.

 Getting your child to stop kicking the back of your seat, on the other hand, is another story.
-And probably, something that requires more than a simple swipe or vacuum cleaning.
+And probably something that requires more than a simple swipe or vacuum cleaning.

-Secure your child in a car seat.
+Secure your child in a car seat

 However, it is critical to ensure that the car seat is suitable for your child and that it is installed correctly.

 To protect your child from airbags, the car seat should never be put in the front seat, but rather in the back.
 On the other hand, newborns are more secured if fastened in a rear-facing posture.